danth/stylix/README.md

 installed.
 You can set `stylix.autoEnable = false` to opt out of this behaviour, in which case you'll need to manually enable each target you want to be styled.

+Targets are different between home-manager and NixOS, and sometimes available in both cases.
+If both are available, it is always correct to enable both.